 Understanding Body Image & Building a Compassionate Relationship with Yourself Body image is far more than a concern about physical appearance — it’s a reflection of how we see ourselves, our sense of worth, and how we believe we belong in the world.
 For many, body image is deeply connected […]

 Navigating Life Transitions: Coping with Ageing and Role Changes Life is full of transitions — from stepping into new roles, navigating physical changes, becoming parents or grandparents, retiring, or caring for ageing loved ones.
-While these shifts are a natural part of life’s journey, they can also bring uncertainty, […]
+While these shifts are a natural part of life’s journey, they can also bring uncertainty, anxiety, […]

 Humans, much like cows chewing their cud, have a tendency to ruminate — repeatedly thinking about past events, conversations, or worries about the future.
 Unlike a cow, this mental “chewing” can last minutes, hours, days, or even weeks, contributing to anxiety and stress.
 Understanding rumination and learning how to […]